-Cold rinses may be invigorating but they don’t make your hair shinier or close the hair cuticle, conditioner does this.
-A cold rinse may in fact be bad for your hair as it constricts the blood capillaries in your scalp which carry vital nutrients essential to healthy hair growth to each follicle.
+Cold rinses may be invigorating, but they do not make your hair shinier.
+Nor do they close the hair cuticle: conditioner does this.
+A cold rinse may in fact be bad for your hair — cold water constricts the blood capillaries in your scalp, which carry vital hair-growth nutrients to each follicle.

-A shampoo does not stop working because your hair gets used to it.
+The idea of your hair ‘getting used to’ a shampoo is unfounded.
 If your shampoo stops giving you the results you want, the condition and needs of your hair have most likely changed.
 For instance, you may have had it cut, coloured, relaxed, straightened or grown it longer.
-Or the season may have changed i.e. it is more humid, the sun is stronger or the air is dryer.
-Your state of health or hormone levels may also be different from recent illness or your monthly cycle.
+Changing seasons can also affect your hair’s needs (eg. if it is sunny, humid or dry).

-It is natural to lose up to 100 hairs a day and a percentage of this comes out when you shampoo.
+No. It is natural to lose up to 100 hairs a day.
 The act of shampooing simply dislodges hairs that have already become detached from the follicle’s base and are ready to come out.

-However, on a day you don’t shampoo, while some of those strands will come out when you brush and style, some of them will also remain sitting loosely in the hair follicle.
-This means that the more days you leave between shampooing, the more you will see in the drain.
-You would not see that same amount if you were to shampoo every day!
-In fact, frequent hair washing encourages healthy hair as it stimulates the scalp and creates a good environment for healthy hair growth.
+On a day when you don’t shampoo, many of these strands will remain sitting loosely in the hair follicle, waiting until you wash to come out.
+This means that the more days you leave between shampooing, the more hairs you will see in the drain.
+You would not see the same amount if you were to shampoo every day!
+In fact, frequent hair-washing encourages healthy hair — it stimulates the scalp and creates an optimum environment for healthy hair growth.

-A lemon or vinegar rinse makes hair shinier
+Will a lemon or vinegar rinse make my hair shinier?

-This doesn’t apply nowadays.
-In the old days, before modern shampoo, you would have washed your hair with soap.
-These soaps would deposit an alkaline film on the hair, dulling the hair’s cuticle.
-An acid rinse, from lemon or vinegar, would neutralize this alkaline deposit and add shine.
-Modern shampoos do not create an alkaline film so an acid rinse is unnecessary.
+This old remedy does not apply nowadays.
+Decades ago, before modern shampoo, you would have washed your hair with soap.
+These soaps would deposit an alkaline film on your hair, dulling the hair’s cuticle.
+An acid rinse, from lemon or vinegar, would neutralise this alkaline deposit and add shine.
+Modern shampoos do not create an alkaline film, so an acid rinse is unnecessary.